15 Best Kitchen Paint Colours to Match Your Perfect Worktop

 8. Blush

-Whilst still light in hue, blush shades bring warmth to your kitchen.
-This makes it feel comfortable and welcoming.
-Team a rose paint color with a gentle worktop like Creme stellar.
+Whilst still light in hue, blush shades bring warmth to your kitchen, making it feel comfortable and welcoming.
+Team a rose paint colour with a gentle worktop like Crème Stellar.

 9. Yellows

 Not just light, but bright!
-A sunshine yellow based paint scheme works beautifully against the lighter shades of grey worktop like Nordif Lof
+A sunshine yellow-based paint scheme works beautifully against the lighter shades of grey worktops like Nordic Loft.

 The Calm Zone